Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Post-Integrated inference

 The deconfounding strategy given in \Cref{thm:iden-neg-outcomes} is similar to previous negative control outcome approaches \citep{wang2017confounder,zhou2024promises} under parametric modeling assumptions.
 There are two related nonparametric causal inference frameworks, as described below.

-\paragraph{Auxiliary variables framework \citep[Section 3]{miao2023identifying}:} Our nonparametric identification strategy builds upon the auxiliary variables framework; however, we extend their framework to identify counterfactual distributions under weaker assumptions in \Cref{subsec:nonpara}.
+(i) \emph{Auxiliary variables framework \citep[Section 3]{miao2023identifying}}: Our nonparametric identification strategy builds upon the auxiliary variables framework; however, we extend their framework to identify counterfactual distributions under weaker assumptions in \Cref{subsec:nonpara}.
 More specifically, Theorem 1 of \citet{miao2023identifying} aims to recover the joint distribution of three variables $(Z,X,U)$, where $Z$ is an auxiliary variable that satisfies the exclusion restriction condition $Z\indep Y_{\cC^c}\mid (X,U)$.
 When $Z$ is the negative control outcome $Y_{\cC}$, we are able to factorize the joint distribution into two conditional distributions of $X\mid U$ and $Y_{\cC}\mid U$.
 This property allows us to derive nonparametric identification with weaker assumptions in \Cref{thm:iden-neg-outcomes}.

-\paragraph{Proximal inference framework \citep{miao2018identifying,miao2024confounding}:} Our causal approach in \Cref{subsec:nonpara} differs fundamentally from the broader proximal inference framework in its data requirements.
-The key to their method is a bridge function $b(Y_{\cC}, a)$ such that

-If the bridge function $b$ is known, then the counterfactual distributions of $Y_{\cC^c}(a)$ can be recovered under classical causal assumptions.
-The proximal causal inference framework aims to bypass the estimation of the unmeasured confounders by estimating the bridge function using other extra information (e.g., negative control exposures), while our strategy relies on multiple control outcomes to estimate the distribution of confounders (up to an invertible transformation) directly.
+(ii) \emph{Proximal inference framework \citep{miao2018identifying,miao2024confounding}}: Our identification result in \Cref{thm:iden-neg-outcomes} is related to, but distinct from, proximal causal inference.
+Proximal inference provides nonparametric identification by solving an integral equation under the existence of a bridge function linking negative control outcomes and negative control exposures.
+In contrast, our approach leverages variables that simultaneously serve as negative control outcomes and negative control exposures.
+In exchange for this stronger requirement, \Cref{thm:iden-neg-outcomes} identifies the distribution of counterfactuals, whereas proximal inference typically targets the expected counterfactuals.

-In \Cref{fig:batch-correction}(d), the multivariate variables $Y_{\cC}$ are both negative control outcomes and negative control exposures due to the lack of $Y_C\rightarrow Y_{\cC^c}$, $Y_{\cC^c}\rightarrow Y_{\cC}$, and $X\rightarrow U$.
-One can split these outcomes into two nonoverlapping sets to serve the role of negative control outcomes and exposures in order to apply the proximal causal inference method; however, our approach avoids the splitting, although we acknowledge that in some other settings, it might be harder to identify such variables than to separately identify negative control outcomes and exposures as in proximal inference.
+In the setting of \Cref{fig:batch-correction}(d), the multivariate surrogate controls $Y_{\cC}$ satisfy both roles because there are no direct causal arrows between $Y_{\cC}$ and $Y_{\cC^c}$ and no arrow $X\to U$.
+While one could partition $Y_{\cC}$ into two disjoint subsets to play the respective roles of negative control outcomes and exposures for applying proximal inference, our approach avoids this partitioning in such applications.
+We acknowledge that in other settings it may be easier to find separate negative control outcomes and exposures (as required by proximal inference) than to find variables satisfying both roles simultaneously.